Isaac-J-Roebke/Parallel-Count-Sort/README.md

-# Reflection 3 Isaac Roebke
+# Parallel Count Sort in Parallel

 ## To run
 cd Default && make all